-Origins of the Australian
+Origins of the Festival

-The Festival fills the Centennial Parklands with a celebration of Celtic culture, arts, history, music and dance, bringing the whole area to life.
+The festival fills the Centennial Parklands with a celebration of Celtic culture, arts, history, music and dance, bringing the whole area to life.

 Evolution of the Festival

-Over the years, great additions and innovations have been made, such as the colourful Grey Street Parade in town, the Celtic Cultural Awards, Highland games and competitions, and re-enactment camps at the festival site.
+Over the years, great additions and innovations have been made to the festival, such as the colourful Grey Street Parade in town, the Celtic Cultural Awards, Highland Games and competitions, and re-enactment camps at the festival site.